bradhowes/AUv3Support/Sources/DSPHeaders/README.md

 class that takes a 'kernel' type which defines the actual operations to perform within an AUv3 context.
 * `LFO` -- low-frequency oscillator class with parameters to control rate and waveform type
 * `PhaseShifter` -- an all-pass filter that performs phase shifting across a predefined set of frequencies.
-* `SampleBuffer` -- fixed-size buffer of samples.
+* `BusSampleBuffer` -- set of N-channel fixed-sized sample buffers.
 Light-weight wrapper around the `AVAudioPCMBuffer` class.

 Originally, this was a C++ headers-only package, but now there is a `DSPHeaders.mm` file that contains various lookup table generators that are run at compile time to fill the coefficient lookup tables used by the cubic 4-order